<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

 • Continued and evolving support

-Advantages of Azure Monitoring Agent
+Key Benefits of Azure Monitoring Agent:

 Microsoft Azure Monitoring Agent Multi-Homing Functionality